Assessing the similarity of dose response and target doses in two non-overlapping subgroups: Introduction

-Demonstrating similarity of target doses or dose response curves in each of several subgroups has not been addressed in much detail so far in the literature.
+As insinuated by Figure~\ref{fig1}, Phase II dose finding trials have multiple, concurrent objectives \cite{Ruberg95a,Bretz08}.
+A common objective is to give a complete functional description of the dose response relationship.
+An alternative objective is to estimate a target dose for the subsequent confirmatory Phase III trials.
+However, demonstrating similarity of target doses or dose response curves in each of several subgroups has not been addressed in much detail so far in the literature.
 One exception is \cite{Dette2016}, who proposed a non-standard bootstrap approach for question $(a)$ which addresses the specific form of the interval hypotheses.
 In particular, data has to be generated under the null hypothesis using constrained least squares estimates.
 In this paper we consider different methods to address both questions $(a)$ and $(b)$.
-In Section~\ref{sec:dr} we address problem $(a)$ using the results from \cite{Liu09} and derive a confidence interval for the maximum difference between the two given non-linear regression models over the entire covariate space of interest.
+Extending the work from \cite{Jin16} and using the results from \cite{Liu09}, we address problem $(a)$ in Section~\ref{sec:dr} by deriving a confidence interval for the maximum difference between the two given non-linear regression models over the entire covariate space of interest.
 If this confidence interval excludes the equivalence margins, similarity of dose response can be claimed.
 In Section~\ref{sec:td}, we consider asymptotic methods to derive confidence intervals for the difference between two same target doses to address problem $(b)$.
 Again, if such a confidence interval excludes a pre-specified relevance margin, similarity in dose can be claimed.
 In Section~\ref{sec:conc} we provide some concluding remarks.
 Technical details are left for the Appendix.